cipriancozma/namaste-react/Readme.md

 R: Different services for every functionality of the app.
 All these services combine together forms a big app.
 Each and every services has its own job.

+## 19. What approach is React using in rendering the data?

+R: Loads the app -> Render -> API fetch -> Render

+This approach is for a better UX.

+## 20. What is a Shimmer UI?

+R: Shimmer UI is good for a better UX.
+If the data takes too much to be rendered on the page, we can use Shimmer UI in order to render a fake data until everything loads.

+e.g. For a page where there are a lot of cards, we can load fake cards until the real ones are available.
+This can be a good solution instead the loading spinner.